Green Transition

 Thesis

-Plug Power in 2026 is not just a hydrogen-market size debate.
-The immediate test is whether the company has improved operations enough to keep its liquidity plan credible.
+The immediate test for Plug Power is not a hydrogen-market size debate but whether the company has improved operations enough to keep its liquidity plan credible.

 The official Q4 and full-year 2025 release gives a more concrete answer than the older hydrogen-economy narrative ever did.
 Plug Power said revenue increased 12.9% year over year to about $710 million in 2025, with fourth-quarter revenue of $225.2 million.
 It also reported $5.5 million of positive gross profit in Q4, equal to 2.4% of sales.
 Those are real operating improvements.